 Prior to the formal experimental phase, participants completed a training session consisting of 24 practice trials.
 After the training, participants completed six blocks of 60 trials in the matching task, with two match types (match/mismatch) and three shape associations, for a total of 60 trials per association.
 Short breaks lasting up to 60 seconds were provided after each block.

 Figure 1.
-Experimental Process of SALT
+Experimental procedure of the SALT in dataset 1 (Hu et al., 2023)

 Pilot data simulated data

-To avoid any potential biases in hypothesis formation, we didn't conduct any statistical analysis on the primary data during stage 1 registration.
-Instead, we generated a pilot dataset with the same format as the primary data.
+To avoid any potential biases in hypothesis formation, we didn't conduct any statistical analysis on the real data during stage 1 registration.
+Instead, we generated a faked dataset with the same format as the primary data.
 We used an open dataset from a previous study examining the self-prioritization effect as a reference to create our pilot data.

 We utilized Bootstrap methods, drawing samples from Hu et al. (2020) open dataset (accessible at https://osf.io/mhdsn/) with replacement (allowing the same sample to be repeated in the pilot data).
 The pilot data includes 6 sessions of data from 34 participants, with each participant having 24 practice trials and 360 experimental trials (6 different types of shape-label associations: two matches (matched/mismatched) x three identity associations (self, friend, stranger), 60 trials per association) per session.
 Figure 1 shows the first 6 rows of the pilot data.